 Elevating machine learning and AI.

-Organisations are adopting cloud-based computing to reduce overhead, take advantage of new technology and mitigate risk.
-Cloud providers are also improving productivity and extensibility with user-friendly tools, apps and APIs.
-They’re also offering pay-as-you-go subscription models that offer flexibility to organisations as they roll out and scale their operations.
+Organizations are adopting cloud-based computing to reduce overhead, take advantage of new technology, and mitigate risk.
+Cloud providers are also improving productivity and extensibility with user-friendly tools, apps, and APIs.
+They’re also offering pay-as-you-go subscription models that offer flexibility to organizations as they roll out and scale their operations.

 Folding in edge computing.

 As distributed networks and IoT capabilities expand, so does the demand for increasingly connected information processing.
-Organisations will look to minimise data latency between these disparate devices and networks—as well as speed the generation of insights at the point of relevancy—by ushering in an era of edge computing.
+Organizations will look to minimize data latency between these disparate devices and networks—as well as speed the generation of insights at the point of relevancy—by ushering in an era of edge computing.

 Reinforcing security and transparency.